From Kontsevich Graphs to Feynman graphs, a Viewpoint from the Star Products of Scalar Fields: Kontsevich graphs and Feynman graphs

-Recalling discussion about the connection between the adjacency matrices and the Feynman graphs, it is obvious that there is a way to build the connection between the graphs of Bernoulli type and Feynman graphs.
-The key point of a graph of Bernoulli type $b_{M}$ is that every $b_{ij}$ endows two edges starting at same vertex of the first type and ending at $i$-th and $j$-th vertices of the second type respectively.
-A graph of Bernoulli type $\Gamma$ in $G_{k,m}$ endows $2k$ edges and there are no edges connecting different vertices of the first type.
-Now we get one of our main consequence immediately. \begin{theorem} There is a one-one correspondence between the graphs of Bernoulli type and Feynman graphs without loops. \end{theorem} \begin{proof} For a given graph of Bernoulli type $\prod_{i<j}b_{ij}^{m_{ij}}\in G_{k,m}$, it reduces a Feynman graph by the following rule: \begin{itemize} \item every vertex of the second type is assigned to a vertex of Feynman graph, \item every $b_{ij}$ is assigned to a edge of Feynman graph connecting $i$-th and $j$-th vertices of Feynman graph. \end{itemize} Consequently, according to above rule from the graph $\prod_{i<j}b_{ij}^{m_{ij}}\in G_{k,m}$ we get a Feynman graph with $m$ vertices, $k$ edges, here there are $m_{ij}$ edges between the $i$-th and $j$-th vertices, $\sum_{i<j}m_{ij}=k$.
+for a given Bernoulli graph $\Gamma_{M}=\prod_{i<j}b_{ij}^{m_{ij}}\in B_{k,m}$, it reduces a Feynman graph by the following rule: \begin{itemize} \item every vertex of the second type is assigned to a vertex of Feynman graph, \item every $b_{ij}$ is assigned to a edge of Feynman graph connecting $i$-th and $j$-th vertices of Feynman graph. \end{itemize} Consequently, according to above rule, from the graph $\prod_{i<j}b_{ij}^{m_{ij}}\in B_{k,m}$ we get a Feynman graph with $m$ vertices, $k$ edges, here there are $m_{ij}$ edges between the $i$-th and $j$-th vertices, $\sum_{i<j}m_{ij}=k$.

 Conversely, from a given Feynman graph we can get a graph of Bernoulli type in an obvious way. \end{proof}

 The graph $b_{M}$ have same form as Feynman amplitudes.
 Due to the correspondence between the Bernoulli graph $b_{ij}$ and bi-vector field $\mathcal{K}_{ij}$, the graph $\prod_{i<j}b_{ij}^{m_{ij}}$ can be viewed as graphical version of the Feynman amplitudes.